jbxamora/finanseer/README.md

 ## Finanseer

 A Finance App Dashboard designed to provide valuable insights and financial data visualization.
 The dashboard includes various types of charts, a data grid for displaying product and order information, and machine learning predictions for revenue forecasting.

 ## Take A Look!

-https://finanseer-4bdg.onrender.com
+`WILL TAKE A MINUTE FOR API DATA TO LOAD` https://finanseer-4bdg.onrender.com

 ## Tech Stack